itsjohncs/tbget/README.md

 # tbget

-A tool for extracting tracebacks from tangled error output.
+`tbget` is a simple tool for extracting tracebacks from any text.

 Here's an example traceback that has been encoded and word wrapped in a few ways before it got to me (I've actually cut most of the stack frames to keep it short).

 ```
 '{"test_data": "{\\"data\\": \\"$ tools/runtests.py \\\\nRUNNING ALL SORTS OF